JuliaStrings/LaTeXStrings.jl/README.md

 string, i.e. the string is interpreted as an equation, if you do not include `$` yourself.)

-If you wabnt to perform [string interpolation](http://docs.julialang.org/en/latest/manual/strings/#interpolation) (inserting the values of other variables into your string), use `%$` instead of the plain `$` that you would use for interpolation in ordinary Julia strings.
+If you want to perform [string interpolation](http://docs.julialang.org/en/latest/manual/strings/#interpolation) (inserting the values of other variables into your string), use `%$` instead of the plain `$` that you would use for interpolation in ordinary Julia strings.